You are here: Urology Textbook > Kidneys > Simple renal cyst

 Definition of a Simple Renal Cyst

-The prevalence rate of kidney cysts increases with age: 20% with 40 years, 33% with 60 years of age.
+The prevalence rate of kidney cysts increases with age: 20% at 40 years and 33% at 60 years of age.

 Etiology and Pathology of Kidney Cysts